Non Newtonian Nano Fluid Heat Transfer, Paper Numerical Validation, ANSYS Fluent Training

-The present project is going to simulate the heat transfer and the flow of a Non-Newtonian fluid containing nanoparticles inside a tube.
-The base fluid contains water and substances called xanthan which, due to the solubility of xanthan in the water, has the properties of non-Newtonian fluids, with which the non-Newtonian fluid contains aluminum nano oxide (Al2O3) to increase the rate of heat transfer.
+The present project is going to simulate the heat transfer and the flow of a Non-Newtonian fluid containing nanoparticles inside a tube by ANSYS Fluent software.
+The base fluid contains water and substances called xanthan which, due to the solubility of xanthan in the water, has the properties of non-Newtonian fluids.
+This non-Newtonian fluid contains Nano aluminum oxide (Al2O3) to increase the rate of heat transfer.
 This simulation was carried out by two-dimensional for simplification, considering the heat flux in the wall.
-For the non-Newtonian fluid simulation, the Herschel-Bulkley model is used in the viscosity domain.
+For the non-Newtonian fluid simulation, the Herschel-Bulkley model is used in the viscosity tab.

 There are several assumptions used for the present simulation: